1977: LOST IN THE DESERT

 7th.
 BAMAKO TO NIORO, MALI (417 KM of Special)

 The entire Bamako to Nioro stage was a Special with “holes as big as bathtubs” and soft sand that made it difficult for the 4x4s to manage and almost impossible for two-wheel drives.
 It was a slaughter for the motorcycles.
 Only one rider completes the stage on time: Philippe Vassard on a Honda XL-250S.
 Thierry Sabine made another controversial move and altered the rules by extending the stage to avoid having only a solitary competitor finish the race.
 Everybody but Vassard took a 7 hour penalty.
+If they had existed back then, this would have made a change to those placing bets online on the races.
+Those in the physical betting shops would have loved to have fantasy news for updates like we would today.

 8th.
 NIORO TO DAKAR, SENEGAL (866 KM)